Mayor's proposed $966.8 million budget includes reorganization of city services, utility rate increases

 Bynum’s budget also calls for a 16% increase in trash rates, which would also be reflected in customers’ October bills.

-The rate increases will amount to about $6.45 per month for a typical household, according to the city.
+The rate increases would amount to about $6.45 per month for a typical household, according to the city.

 The proposed water and sewer increases are part of a decade-long effort by the Tulsa Metropolitan Utility Authority to make up for years of no rate increases and the desire to reduce its debt service costs associated with capital improvement projects.

-TMUA has made progress on reducing the debt service on the water system, resulting in no rate increases over the last three years.
-On the sewer side, Tulsans saw 3 % increases in FY 2021 and 2022 and a 7% increase last year.
+The utility authority has made progress on reducing the debt service on the water system, resulting in no rate increases over the last three years.
+On the sewer side, Tulsans saw 3% increases in FY 2021 and FY 2022 and a 7% increase last year.
 The proposed 4% increase in FY 2024 is less than the 6% increase that had been projected, city officials said.

 Terry Ball, director of the Streets and Stormwater Department, said the city's stormwater rates have increased in recent years because capital projects in the stormwater system are no longer paid for as part of voter-approved capital improvement projects.

 "A few years ago they moved stormwater out from underneath the sales tax packages or bond packages to stand on its own feet," Ball said.
-"So now they having they are having to sell bonds to (pay for) that construction. ...when you sell them, you have to pay the debt on them."
+"So now they are having to sell bonds to (pay for) that construction. … When you sell them, you have to pay the debt on them."

+He added: "So, basically, the enterprise funds pay for themselves — trash rate, stormwater rate, water rate, sewer rate, those rates are there to pay for any and all services associated with those items."

-Ball said a couple of related factors account for the increase in the trash rate - inflation and the increased costs charged by services providers.
+A couple of related factors account for the increase in the trash rate — inflation and the increased costs charged by services providers, Ball said.

-"Basically, we had to advertise our landfill contracts, our Covanta waste disposal contracts -that is the major one - and also our recycling contract, and we are in the process of negotiating that one," Ball said.
+"Basically, we had to advertise our landfill contracts, our Covanta waste disposal contract — that is the major one — and also our recycling contract, and we are in the process of negotiating that one," Ball said.

 The city earlier this year announced that the authority that oversees the city’s trash service, Tulsa Authority for the Recovery of Energy, had entered into an agreement with Covanta to provide the service for another 15 years.